kayleschmoyer/ConfigPro/README.md

 📦 STEP 5: Install Project Dependencies

-In C:\ConfigPro, run:
+In C:\ConfigPro, install the Node dependencies with your preferred package manager:

 pnpm install

+or, if you prefer npm:

+npm install

-This reads package.json and installs all frontend libraries like React, Tailwind, Radix, etc.
+These commands read package.json and install all frontend libraries like React, Tailwind, Radix, etc.

 🚀 STEP 6: Launch the Dev Server